 We often see a lipstick color on a celebrity or even a friend, which we really love and it’s only natural to want to go and buy the same.
-And I don’t know about you, but the amount of lipsticks I’ve bought over the years that were wrong for my skin tone is embarrassing.
+I don’t know about you, but the amount of lipsticks I’ve bought over the years that were wrong for my skin tone is embarrassing.
 I’m sure I’m not alone in that;)

-Prepping your lip is really simple, all you need to do it apply lip balm before applying any lipstick or lipliner.
+Prepping your lip is really simple, all you need to do is apply lip balm before applying any lipstick or lipliner.
 This will ensure that your lips are soft and moisturised and that your lipstick won’t dry them out.

 Know and Understand Your Undertone